 central role of several octogenarians […].
 Having appealed to them, Deng must not give them a voice in choosing the new leadership team, and perhaps more important, a say in future policy direction.

-The riots of June 4th marked a turning point in terms of the use of violence, but confirmed the impasse of the Chinese leadership.
-Media indiscretions reinforced this view, speaking, as Jasper Becker and John Gittings of the “Guardian” did, about a “shrouded in mystery” leadership group, or, as Bernard Trainor of “New York Times”, Michael Browning of “Advertiser”, Jan Wong of “Globe & Mail” claimed about the poor control by politicians of the military machine, while the “Gazette” outlined a scenario on the brink of civil war.
+The riots of June 4th marked a turning point in terms of the use of violence but confirmed the impasse of the Chinese leadership.
+Rumours in the media reinforced this view, speaking, as Jasper Becker and John Gittings of The Guardian did, about a “shrouded in mystery” leadership group, or, as Bernard Trainor of the New York Times, Michael Browning of The Advertiser and Jan Wong of the Globe & Mail claimed, about the poor control by politicians of the military machine, while the Gazette outlined a scenario on the brink of civil war.

-In general, the press painted a representation for which the blood of the protesters was to be read as the direct legacy of a politically fragile Deng.
-In the aforementioned June 5th phone call with Thatcher, Bush spoke of the weakness of the Chinese leader also due to his precarious health.
-On the same day, a report sent to the PM reiterated the same concern; about Deng there was no further news.
-Two days later, however, Acland reported back to London the Central Intelligence Agency (CIA) assessments on rumors circulated by the press that fancied an imminent civil war were only allegations: Deng was still the strong man and there was no they were evidence “of an alternative military leadership”.
+In general, the press painted a picture where the blood of the protesters was to be taken as the direct legacy of a politically fragile Deng.
+In the aforementioned June 5th phone call with Thatcher, Bush spoke of the weakness of the Chinese leader due also to his precarious state of health.
+On the same day, a report sent to the PM reiterated the same concern; there was no further news about Deng.
+Two days later, however, Acland reported back to London the Central Intelligence Agency (CIA) assessment that the rumours circulated by the press of an imminent civil war were just conjecture: Deng was still the strong man and there was no evidence “of an alternative military leadership”.

-The Communist leader would have finally taken everyone away from the embarrassment of uncertainty, reappearing on television on June 9th to talk about the students as a “very small number of people” that, aiming to build a “Bourgeoise State”, were operating on behalf of the “Counter-Revolution”.
-Deng’s speech was obviously instrumental, but contained a diplomatically important statement “our basic direction, our basic strategy and policy will not change”.
+The Communist leader finally removed any awkward uncertainty by reappearing on television on June 9th to talk about the students being a “very small number of people” who, aiming to build a “Bourgeoise State”, were operating on behalf of the “Counter-Revolution”.
+Deng’s speech was clearly expedient, but nevertheless contained the diplomatically important statement that “our basic direction, our basic strategy and policy will not change”.

-This point in particular involved Western ‘chancelleries’ very closely.
-Commenting on these words in a letter sent to Robin Butler, then Cabinet Secretary, Sir Percy Cradock, former British Ambassador to the PRC until 1983 and then a close adviser to the PM, concluded that “China’s open door policy of reforms would continue”.
-From Beijing, however, Donald’s opinion was much less reassuring; according to the Ambassador, from Deng’s words emerged that “the slogan “Reform and Opening Up” will remain, but its content […] will be decided by the new leaderships”.
+This point in particular closely concerned the Western ‘chancelleries’.
+Commenting on these words in a letter sent to Robin Butler, the then Cabinet Secretary, Sir Percy Cradock, former British Ambassador to the PRC until 1983 and then close adviser to the PM, concluded that “China’s open door policy of reforms would continue”.
+From Beijing, however, Donald’s opinion was much less reassuring; according to the Ambassador, based on Deng’s words it seemed that “the slogan ‘Reform and Opening Up’ will remain, but its content […] will be decided by the new leaderships”.

-4. Anglo-American diplomacy and the PRC: the research of the ‘unilateral collaboration’
+4. Anglo-American diplomacy and the PRC: the search for ‘unilateral collaboration’

-On July 30th, 1989, Henry Kissinger would write an article entitled China: Push for Reform, Not Rupture, which would then be republished by the “Washington Post” with the even more pungent title of The Caricature of Deng as a Tyrant is Unfair.
+On July 30th, 1989, Henry Kissinger wrote an article entitled “China: Push for Reform, Not Rupture”, which was republished by the Washington Post with the even more biting title “The Caricature of Deng as a Tyrant is Unfair”.
 He argued that

 China remains too important to US national security to risk the relationship on emotions of the moment.
 The United States needs China as a possible counterweight to Soviet aspirations in Asia, and […] China needs the United States as a counterweight to perceived ambitions from the Soviets and Japan. […] These realities have not been altered by events around Tiananmen.